I know lice are a super unpleasant subject, but if you’ve got school-age kids, pin this for future use.

 But a few days of nit-picking later, straggler bugs remained.
 They seemed a bit dazed, to be sure (not lightning fast like healthy lice), but still.

-So then my ped called in a prescription for Sklice, a new and super effective med that truly does kill not only the lice but the eggs (nits) as well.
+So then my ped called in a prescription for Sklice, a newer and super effective med that truly does kill not only the lice but the eggs (nits) as well.

-This stuff is amazing, but awfully expensive, especially when you have multiple heads to treat.
+This stuff is amazing, but awfully expensive, especially when you have multiple heads to treat ($50 x 4 adds up fast.)

 I applied the Sklice, but kept nit-picking all of my kids for two weeks, just in case the Sklice somehow missed zapping an egg.